Frederick Bernard, Count Palatine of Gelnhausen

 Frederick Bernard, Count Palatine of Gelnhausen (28 May 1697 in Gelnhausen - 5 August 1739, ibid.) was Count Palatine and Duke of Birkenfeld-Gelnhausen.

 Life

-Frederick Bernard was the eldest son of the Duke and Count Palatine John Charles of Gelnhausen (1638-1704) from his second marriage, Esther Maria (1665-1725), the daughter of Baron George Frederick of Witzleben-Elgersburg.
+Frederick Bernard was the eldest son of the Duke and Count Palatine John Charles of Gelnhausen (1638-1704) from his second marriage to Esther Maria (1665-1725), the daughter of Baron George Frederick of Witzleben-Elgersburg.

 In 1704, he succeeded his father as Count Palatine of Birkenfeld-Gelnhausen.
 He served in the French army as a colonel of the Royal Alsatian regiment.
 He was a knight of the Order of Saint Hubert.
 A treaty of 1736 with Caroline, the regent of Zweibrücken, granted Frederick Bernard an annual allowance of 12 000 guilders.

 Frederick Bernard died in 1739 without a male heir.
 Gelnhause was inherited by his younger brother John.

 Marriage and issue

 Frederick Bernard married on 30 May 1737 in Arolsen to Princess Ernestine Louise of Waldeck-Pyrmont (1705-1782), the daughter of Friedrich Anton Ulrich, Prince of Waldeck and Pyrmont.
 Her mother was Frederick Bernard's cousin, Countess palatine Louise of Palatinate-Birkenfeld-Bischweiler.
 Frederick Bernard and Ernestine Louise had two daughters: